Originally Published On 10/13/2020

-This can result in people investing in a whole host of equipment, including the swing itself, yoga clothing and paying for classes yet never taking full advantage of the practice.
+This can result in people investing in a whole host of equipment, including the yoga swing itself, yoga clothing and paying for classes yet never taking full advantage of the practice.

 But, we understand!